phac-nml/irida-next/docs-site/docs/user/organization/members/group-and-project-members.md

 6. Select an optional **Access expiration**
 7. Click the **Add member to group** button

-## Edit member for a group or project
+## Edit members for a group or project

 Prerequisite: